Encounter (South Korean TV series): Impact

-The broadcasting rights of the series were sold to several countries outside South Korea, and is also available for streaming globally in over 100 territories via Viki in Europe and the Americas, Viu in Southeast Asia, and IQIYI.
-This made it a commercial success.
-In 2021, it was made available on Netflix.
+The broadcasting rights of the series were sold to several countries outside South Korea.
+It was also made available for streaming internationally in over 100 territories via Viki in Europe and the Americas, Viu in Southeast Asia, in addition to IQIYI and Netflix.
+"Many overseas partners had shown a strong interest in the series for the star cast and producer Park Shin-woo's proven production ability" explained Seo Jang-ho, head of the global content department of CJ ENM, on the drama's commercial success.

 Viewership

 An 8.7% viewership rating was recorded nationwide for the first episode, making it the fourth-highest premiere rating of the network at the time.'
 It also became one of the highest-rated Korean dramas in cable television history.